The Suorin iShare Single is a tiny and I mean tiny pod mod that can be sold on its own or come as part of a kit which includes a power bank.

 So based on that you might think the vape will be weak with an extremely low battery life – all will be revealed 😉

-Suorin are some might say market leaders in the world of the pod mods with well received devices such as the Suorin Drop and the Suorin Air – both of which despite not reviewing I have used and enjoyed.
+Suorin are some might say market leaders in this category and make some pf the best pod vapes in the world with well received devices such as the Suorin Drop and the Suorin Air – both of which despite not reviewing I have used and enjoyed.